We all know that one annoying co-worker in the office. Maybe they talk too loudly, …

 Despite the many businesses adopting more liberal dress codes for their employees, professional business attire is still a staple in many industries across the country.
-With the long-legged slacks and khakis expected to be worn in the office, it might seem like we have no hope of beating the heat — or do we?
+With the long-legged slacks and khakis expected to be worn in the office, it might seem like an air conditioning service montgomery al is the hope of beating the heat — or is it?

 Besides encouraging your employees to take multiple water breaks, there are other ways to keep your staff cool despite summer heat waves.

 Some employers have adopted a more lax, seasonal dress code for certain employees.
 The Society of Human Resource Management allows their employees to dress in jeans or capris if they do not meet with clients.
 Others, like Triplemint employee Phillip Salem, opt for a dressy pair of designer shorts to keep cool.

 “I wear shorts.
 I like to meet my clients feeling comfortable, not all sweaty as if I am dying from the heat,” Salem told the New York Post.